open-component-model/ocm-k8s-toolkit/README.md

     class legend legendStyle;
 ```

-As described in the above diagram, the base is an OCM resource containing a HelmChart.
-This OCM resource is part of an
+The above diagram shows an OCM resource containing a HelmChart.
+This OCM resource is part of an OCM component version,
-OCM component version, which is located in an OCM repository.
+which is located in an OCM repository.

-The `ResourceGraphDefintion` contains all the Kubernetes custom resources (CR) to deploy the Helm Chart into the
+In the `Kubernetes Cluster` we can see several Kubernetes (custom) resources.
+The `ResourceGraphDefintion` contains all
-Kubernetes cluster:
+the resources to deploy the Helm Chart into the Kubernetes cluster:
 - `OCMRepository`: Points to the OCM repository and checks if it is reachable by pinging it.
 - `Component`: Refers to the `OCMRepository` and downloads and verifies the OCM component version descriptor.
 - `Resource`: Points to the `Component`, downloads the OCM component version descriptor from which it gets the location